Russia sees little optimism in US response on Ukraine crisis

 Envoys from Ukraine, Russia, France and Germany met in Paris on Wednesday to discuss ways to resolve that conflict, reaching no visible progress but agreeing to hold another meeting in two weeks.
 Zelenskyy praised the talks as “constructive” and urged a quick meeting of the four countries’ leaders.

-Medvedev, however, said that Moscow sees no point in talking to Zelenskyy, voicing hope that Ukrainians would eventually become “weary of that bedlam and elect the leadership that would pursue policies … aimed at normal economic relations with Russia.”

-That comment follows a British claim that the Kremlin was seeking to replace Ukraine’s government with a pro-Moscow administration — an allegation Russia denied.

-Associated Press writers Aamer Madhani in Washington, Yuras Karmanau in Kyiv, Ukraine, Jan M. Olsen in Copenhagen, Denmark and Frank Jordans in Berlin contributed.
+Associated Press writers Aamer Madhani and Matthew Lee in Washington, Yuras Karmanau in Kyiv, Ukraine, Jan M. Olsen in Copenhagen, Denmark, and Frank Jordans in Berlin contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.